DeBlase children murders: Heather Leavell-Keaton

 Heather Leavell-Keaton was the second person to stand trial for the murders of the DeBlase siblings.
 On May 8, 2015, Leavell-Keaton's trial began before a jury at the Mobile County Circuit Court, although she tried unsuccessfully to move her trial venue from Mobile County to another location.

 On May 27, 2015, the jury returned with their verdict, finding Leavell-Keaton guilty of capital murder for the death of Chase, but of reckless manslaughter in the killing of Natalie.
 The verdict was reportedly described as "bizarre" by the prosecution, given that the jury found that Leavell-Keaton had intentionally intended to kill Chase but yet found that the death of Natalie did not happen intentionally due to Leavell-Keaton's actions.

 The sentencing trial of Leavell-Keaton commenced a day after her conviction.
 John DeBlase, who was then incarcerated at the Holman Correctional Facility, was brought to court as a witness in the hearing, but he chose to not testify.
 Heather Rios, an old friend of Keaton and DeBlase, told jurors that Chase, who often played together with Rios's children, was a sweet boy who would "giggle about anything and everything" and she recounted the "multiple emotional breakdowns" she suffered once the trials began, and revealed that her own children were also unable to comprehend why a child had to suffer from such violent treatment as observed from the DeBlase children's deaths.

-For a total of three hours into the hearing, defense witness Dr. Catherine Boyer, a psychologist, testified that Leavell-Keaton showed signs of depression and bipolar disorder when she was 14, and brought up a 2009 psychiatric report, in which Leavell-Keaton was possibly suffering from both borderline personality disorder and post-traumatic stress disorder, the latter due to a case of sexual abuse when Leavell-Keaton was 11, but she later admitted during the prosecution's cross-examination that this was not an actual diagnosis.
-Dr. Boyer also opined that Leavell-Keaton had "very deficient" social skills.
+For a total of three hours into the hearing, defense witness Catherine Boyer, a psychologist, testified that Leavell-Keaton showed signs of depression and bipolar disorder when she was 14, and brought up a 2009 psychiatric report, in which Leavell-Keaton was possibly suffering from both borderline personality disorder and post-traumatic stress disorder, the latter due to a case of sexual abuse when Leavell-Keaton was 11, but she later admitted during the prosecution's cross-examination that this was not an actual diagnosis.
+Boyer also opined that Leavell-Keaton had "very deficient" social skills.
 The forensic pathologist and scientists were also called to the stand to testify on the post-mortem examinations and results of their findings in the deaths of the DeBlase children.

 On June 2, 2015, with a majority vote of 11–1, the jury recommended that Leavell-Keaton should be sentenced to death for the capital murder charge over Chase's death, in addition to 20 years' imprisonment for the manslaughter of Natalie.

 On August 20, 2015, Mobile County Circuit Court Judge Rick Stout sentenced 27-year-old Heather Leavell-Keaton to death by lethal injection for the murder of Chase DeBlase, plus 20 years' jail for the manslaughter of Natalie DeBlase.
 Leavell-Keaton was the first woman to be given the death penalty in Mobile County, and reportedly, Mobile District Attorney Ashley Rich stated that Leavell-Keaton deserved the death penalty, and described her as a "domineering, manipulative, deceitful and morally unhinged woman".